 Robo-advisors are platforms that automatically help users invest by tapping on algorithms (formulas) to manage and allocate the assets in their portfolio.

 While robo-advisors, in general, have already been around for some time, they are relatively new in Singapore.
-In Singapore, there are a few robo-advisors, mainly StashAway, Smartly and AutoWealth.
+In Singapore, there are now a number of robo-advisors on the scene, joining pioneers like StashAway and AutoWealth.
 Each robo-advisor uses a different methodology to determine an optimal investment allocation.

-These platforms charge between 0.2% to 1% of annum fee in return for managing your money.
-The fee is based on a percentage of the total portfolio held in your account.
+These platforms charge between 0.2% to about 1% per annum in fees in return for managing your money.
+This fee is based on a percentage of the total portfolio held in your account.

 Option 3: Unit Trusts